top of page

 • Tanzania is the seventh country in the world with the most bird species, making it a premier birdwachting destination.

-• The diverse habitats of Tanzania support a wide array of insect species, including colorful butterflies, as well as various beetles and ants.
-The rich biodiversity of insects plays a vital role in the ecosystem as pollinators and decomposers.
+• The diverse habitats of Tanzania also support a wide array of insect species, including colorful butterflies, as well as various beetles and ants.
+The rich biodiversity of insects plays a vital role in the overall ecosystem as pollinators and decomposers of organic materials.

 • The Serengeti is a hotspot for predator-prey interactions.
 Watch for cheetahs sprinting after gazelles, hyenas scavenging after the hunt, and wild dogs in packs, often seen hunting or playing.

-• During the Great Migration all predators - lion, leopard, cheetah - will follow the large herds of herbivores.
+• During the Great Migration all predators, such as lions, leopards, cheetahs, and even hyenas and vultures, will follow the large herds of herbivores.

-• For different kind of unique experience, you could consider a night safari, which occur during dusk.
+• For different kind of unique experience, you could consider a night safari, which can be arranged during dawn, as well as during dusk.
 It's the time most predators start hunting and you could witness some live action between predator and prey.

 • The Black Rhino, a critically threatened species, finds a crucial refuge in Tanzania's protected areas.
 Once widespread across Africa, its numbers have drastically declined due to poaching and habitat loss.
-The few black rhinos in Tanzania can be found in the Ngorongoro Crater and Serengeti National Park.
+The best chances of encountering a black rhino in Tanzania are in the Ngorongoro Crater and Serengeti National Park.

 • The African Elephant faces critical threats from poaching for ivory and habitat loss.
-Tanzania, with its vast wilderness areas like the Serengeti and Selous, plays a key role in elephant conservation.
+Tanzania, with its vast wilderness areas like the Serengeti, Tarangire National Park and Nyerere National Park, plays a key role in elephant conservation.
 Although the amount elephants are now large, poaching and habitat loss is still a critical issue.

-• The African Wild Dog, known for its distinctive coat and social pack behavior, is endangered primarily due to habitat fragmentation and human-wildlife conflict.
-Tanzania’s Selous Game Reserve and Ruaha National Park are important strongholds for these elusive predators.
+• The African Wild Dog, known for its distinctive coat and complex social pack behavior, is endangered primarily due to habitat fragmentation and human-wildlife conflict.
+Tanzania’s Nyerere National Park and Ruaha National Park are important strongholds for these elusive and rare predators.

-• The majority of Mountain Gorillas are found in Uganda, Rwanda, and the Democratic Republic of Congo, some populations extend into northern Tanzania.
+• The majority of Mountain Gorillas are found in Uganda, Rwanda, and the Democratic Republic of Congo.
+However, some populations extend into northern Tanzania.
 They face threats from habitat loss, poaching, and disease.
-Conservation efforts are concentrated on habitat protection and anti-poaching measures.
+Conservation efforts are concentrated on habitat protection and anti-poaching measures, to protect this extraordinary species.

 Flora & Vegetation

-• The northern highlands, including the Usambara and Pare Mountains, are covered with lush forests and woodlands.
-The Usambara Mountains, for instance, are home to dense rainforests that shelter a variety of tree species such as mahogany, ebony, and the endangered African violet.
-These forests are also rich in endemic plant species, providing crucial habitats for wildlife.
+• The northern highlands, encompassing the Usambara and Pare Mountains, boast lush forests and rich woodlands.
+These montane forests are home to a wealth of biodiversity, including valuable tree species such as mahogany, ebony, and the endangered African violet.

 bottom of page